Luis Henríquez

 Luis Alfonso Henríquez Ledezma (born 23 November 1981) is a Panamanian former professional footballer who played as a left-back.
-He is currently the assistant coach of Polish club Polonia Środa Wielkopolska.
+He was most recently the assistant coach of Polish club Polonia Środa Wielkopolska.

 Club career

 Nicknamed Coco, Henríquez played for Sporting '89 and Árabe Unido in Panama before moving abroad to play for Colombian side Envigado.
-After 2 seasons back in Panama with Tauro he joined Polish giants Lech Poznań in 2007 for a lengthy spell.
-He was released by Lech in summer 2015 after 8 years with the club.
+After two seasons back in Panama with Tauro, he joined Polish club Lech Poznań in 2007 for a lengthy spell.
+He was released by Lech in summer 2015 after eight years with the club.

 Henríquez returned to Tauro in September 2015.

 International career

-Henríquez made his debut for Panama in an August 2003 friendly match against Paraguay and has, as of 10 June 2015, earned a total of 75 caps, scoring 2 goals.
+Henríquez made his debut for Panama in an August 2003 friendly match against Paraguay and has earned a total of 89 official caps, scoring two goals.
 He represented his country in 26 FIFA World Cup qualification matches and was a member of the 2005 CONCACAF Gold Cup team, who finished second in the tournament.
 He also played at the 2007 and 2011 CONCACAF Gold Cups.

-International goals

-Scores and results list Panama's goal tally first.
+Scores and results list Panama's goal tally first, score column indicates score after each Henríquez goal.